HomeGryphLifeContact UsRenting a Room

 Part-time positions are also available through the Work Study Program for students who demonstrate financial need and are taking at least 1.5 credits.
 To determine your eligibility for the program, you will need to submit a Financial Need Assessment form, which will be available in mid-August.
 For more information on eligibility and the application process, visit the Work Study section of the Student Financial Services website.

 Want to spruce up your cover letter and resume?
 Looking to improve your interview skills?
-Career Services offers free appointments with Peer Helpers and Career Advisors that can go over your cover letter and resume with you, help you prepare for an upcoming interview, or even learn how to approach faculty members to ask for references.
+Career Services offers free appointments with Peer Helpers and Career Advisors that can go over your cover letter and resume with you.

 Planning Your Degree

-The University of Guelph is committed to providing every undergraduate student with high-quality academic advising in order to help you achieve your academic objectives.
+The University of Guelph is committed to providing every undergraduate student with high-quality academic advising to help you to achieve your academic objectives.

 There are two types of academic advisors: